lignazio71/daumUSB2BLE/README.md

 ### Setting on the ergo-bike
 I set the ergo-bike in manual mode (Program 0).
 When zwift is not controlling the bike sets the power to 25W

+You can use the wheel to change gear in simulation mode.

 ### Working/Not Working
 I have tried and it was recognized by these apps
 * Zwift